gregoryoffodum/Native-PDF-Extraction-Automation/README.md

 - Robotic Process Automation
 - Intelligent Automation
+- PDF activities
 - UiPath
 - Regular Expressions

 ## Input Files

-- The [Attachments](https://github.com/gregoryoffodum/Native-PDF-Extraction-Automation/tree/main/attachments) folder houses the attachments after email automation (extracted from email attachments).
+- The [Attachments](https://github.com/gregoryoffodum/Native-PDF-Extraction-Automation/tree/main/attachments) folder houses the attachments after email automation (extracted from email attachments) - the target directory for the automation task.

 - The [Regular Expression](https://github.com/gregoryoffodum/Native-PDF-Extraction-Automation/blob/main/regex.xlsx) file contains the regex syntax for all the invoice variants.
-It was an input in the loop (**Match** activity) to extract selected fields and populate the results in an adjacent column.
+It serves as an input in the loop (**Match** activity) to extract selected fields and populate the results to an adjacent column.
 These values are subsequently moved to a datatable and exported as an excel file.

 ## Methodology